juan-sidberry/jfrog-user-tool/README.md

 You must get the API Token for your user from jFrog initially.

-Also, should create a virtual environment for running python.
+Also, should create a virtual environment (.venv) for running Python and installing libraries.
 ```
 python3 -m venv .venv
 source .venv/bin/activate